RobotecAI/ROSCon2023Demo/ros2_ws/README.md

       y: 2.0
       z: 0.1
 ```
-Robots must have different namespaces to work and to be assigned a lane which is defined in the O3DE Editor.
+Robots must have different namespaces to work and to be assigned a lane which is defined in the O3DE Editor (see "Line X" entities).
 You can also change the robots spawn position, tasks configuration file and Nav2 parameters file.

 ### Modifying the UR arms
-To change the UR arms configuration modify the  ```src/roscon2023_demo/config/ROSCon2023Config.yaml``` by adding a new UR arm:
+To change the UR arms configuration modify the  ```src/roscon2023_demo/config/ROSCon2023Config.yaml```, here is an example:
 ```yaml
   - namespace: ur1
     num_of_boxes: 18